Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: Introduction

-we have a system of linear equations with respect to unknown coefficients $v_N(\psi(jh))$ $(j=-N,\,\ldots,\,N)$.
-The collocation points $\tilde{t}_i$ are consistent for all $i=-N,\,\ldots,\,N$, which is a big advantage for implementation.
+we obtain a system of linear equations with respect to unknown coefficients $v_N(\psi(jh))$ $(j=-N,\,\ldots,\,N)$.
+The collocation points $\tilde{t}_i$ are consistent for all $i=-N,\,\ldots,\,N$, which is a considerable advantage in terms of practical implementation.
 In fact, the consistency was effectively utilized in the case of a \emph{system of} Fredholm integral equations~\cite{RZ2}.
-However, the approximate solution $v_N(t)$ includes the given functions $g(t)$ and $k(t, s)$, which may need high computational cost for evaluation.
+However, the approximate solution $v_N(t)$ includes the given functions, $g(t)$ and $k(t, s)$, which may require a high computational cost for evaluation.

-To remedy this issue, this study derives another Sinc-collocation methods based on the idea of the Sinc-collocation methods for initial value problems~\cite{TO}.
+To address this issue, this study derives another Sinc-collocation methods based on the concept of the Sinc-collocation methods derived for initial value problems~\cite{TO}.
 The approximate solution $\tilde{u}_{N}(t)$ is given by using $\tilde{c}_j = v_N(\psi(jh))$ as

 where the basis functions of $\tilde{u}_N(t)$ include only elementary functions.
 In addition, the coefficients $\tilde{c}_j$ $(j=-N,\,\ldots,\,N)$ are obtained by solving the system of linear equations of the Sinc-Nystr\"{o}m methods, where the consistent collocation points $t=\tilde{t}_i$ are employed.
-Therefore, the derived methods have an advantage in both implementation and computational cost.
+Therefore, the derived methods have an advantage in terms of both implementation and computational cost.

-Furthermore, by theoretical convergence analysis, this study proves that the new method with $t = \SEt(x)$ can attain $\OO(\exp(-c\sqrt{N}))$, and the new method with $t = \DEt(x)$ can attain $\OO(\exp(-c N/\log N))$.
-These are the same convergence rates as those of the original Sinc-collocation methods proposed by Okayama et al.~\cite{OMS}.
+Furthermore, by conducting a theoretical convergence analysis, this study proves that the new method with $t = \SEt(x)$ can attain $\OO(\exp(-c\sqrt{N}))$, and the new method with $t = \DEt(x)$ can attain $\OO(\exp(-c N/\log N))$.
+These convergence rates are the same as those of the original Sinc-collocation methods proposed by Okayama et al.~\cite{OMS}.
 However, the proposed methods may require less computation time compared to the original methods to obtain the same precision.
 This is due to the difference in the system of linear equations.
 This point is discussed in detail in Section~\ref{sec:discussion}.